 In 2001 the "Annex" (storage area) was converted to a Training room.
 It contained seven computers and a whiteboard for Library staff and other departments to use for formal Training sessions.
 It was also much used on an ad hoc basis by hospital staff and students.

 The Library has come a long way since its humble beginnings.
 In 1949 the honorary librarian Dr Wait presided over the same small collection of medical books maintained since the 1920s.
+When a real librarian was appointed in the 1950s her only piece of equipment was a typewriter.

 Today the Library has access to around 10,000 print and online journal titles, and over 8,000 print books, ebooks and other items.
 Fourteen computers are available for Library clients to conduct searches on multiple databases and get immediate results, and very often also get immediate full text articles.